CautionHosting/platform/README.md

 **GitHub users:** This repo is mirrored from <a href="https://codeberg.org/caution/platform" target="_blank">Codeberg</a>.
 Please open issues and PRs there.

+**Hosted version:** A hosted deployment is available in closed alpha at <a href="https://alpha.caution.co" target="_blank">alpha.caution.co</a>.
+To request a registration code, <a href="mailto:info@caution.co?subject=Caution%20Alpha%20Access&body=Hi%2C%0A%0AI%20was%20reviewing%20your%20docs%20at%20https%3A%2F%2Fcodeberg.org%2Fcaution%2Fplatform%20and%20noticed%20that%20you%20are%20also%20offering%20a%20closed%20alpha%20for%20hosted%20deployments.%20Can%20I%20please%20get%20a%20code%20to%20try%20it%20out%3F%0A%0AMy%20details%3A%0AMy%20name%3A%20%0AMy%20company%20name%3A%0A%0AThank%20you">contact info@caution.co</a>.

 # Caution Platform

 > **Warning: Alpha Software**
 >
 > This software is in early alpha.
 It may introduce backwards-incompatible changes, has not undergone security audits, and is not production ready.
 Use at your own risk.

-This software is a cloud hosting management platform that builds and deploys reproducible AWS Nitro Enclaves based on <a href="https://git.distrust.co/public/enclaveos" target="_blank">EnclaveOS</a> with cryptographic attestation.
+This software is a cloud hosting management platform that builds and deploys [verifiable](#verifiable-enclaves) secure enclaves using the AWS Nitro System, based on <a href="https://git.distrust.co/public/enclaveos" target="_blank">EnclaveOS</a>.

+### Verifiable Enclaves

+An enclave is **verifiable** when you can independently confirm that the code running inside it matches the source code you expect.
+This is achieved through:

+1. **Reproducible builds** — Reproducible builds force software to be bit-for-bit identical when built from the same source code, and eliminate certain categories of supply chain attacks.
+It allows for integrity verification, without which software is opaque and difficult to verify.
+2. **Cryptographic attestation** — The enclave hardware generates a signed attestation document containing measurements (PCR hashes) of the running code.
+3. **Independent verification** — You can compare your locally-built measurements against the attestation from a running enclave to prove they match.

 ## Getting Started